Developers: get environmental advice on your planning proposals

 - £110 per hour per adviser for each additional hour

-If an adviser needs to travel to your office or development site you’ll pay adviser’s:
+If an adviser needs to travel to your office or development site you’ll pay their:

 - travel costs at 45p per mile

-- public transport, tolls and expenses over and above the mileage at cost
+- additional public transport, tolls and travel expenses

 - travel time as part of the hourly rate